 When specifying a dockerfile_path, all dependencies and necessary commands should be installed and executed within the Dockerfile.
 Dependencies listed under cerebrium.dependencies.*, as well as cerebrium.deployment.shell_commands and cerebrium.deployment.pre_build_commands, will be ignored.

-Cerebrium supports applications in languages other than Python, provided a Dockerfile is supplied.
+Cerebrium supports apps in languages other than Python, provided a Dockerfile is supplied.
 The following example demonstrates a Rust-based API server using the Axum framework:

 use axum::{